What Does an Advertising Media Director Do?

 Learn About the Salary, Required Skills, & More

-You have no doubt heard the title of "Media Director," but have questions about the role, and the responsibilities assigned to it.
-Well, when you see (or hear) an advertisement, be it on TV, radio, a billboard, the Internet, in your mailbox, in newspapers and magazines, on your cell phone, or at the movies, a Media Director will have played a major part in getting it there.
-It is his or her responsibility to head up the media department, and make crucial decisions regarding the timing and placement of those advertisements.
+You may have heard of a "media director" in the world of advertising, but have questions about the role, and the responsibilities assigned to it.
+When you see (or hear) an advertisement on TV, radio, a billboard, the Internet, in your mailbox, in newspapers and magazines, on your cell phone, or at the movies, an advertising media director will have played a major part in getting it there.
+It's their responsibility to head up the media department and make crucial decisions regarding the timing and placement of those advertisements.

 As with most jobs in advertising, a typical day does not really exist.
-In particular, the Media Director has to be ready to react to current events and changing markets at a moment’s notice.
-For example, in the event of a tragedy or a piece of controversial news, a Media Director has to be ready to step in quickly and ensure that media buys are pulled from certain outlets to avoid embarrassment (or worse) for both the agency and the client.
-However, during a typical month at an advertising agency, the Media Director will usually:
+In particular, the media director has to be ready to react to current events and changing markets at a moment’s notice.
+For example, in the event of a tragedy or a piece of controversial news, a media director has to be ready to step in quickly and ensure that media buys are pulled from certain outlets to avoid embarrassment (or worse) for both the agency and the client.

 - Meet with media salespeople